rachel-king4/pands-project/README.md

 ### **Summary File** ###

 A summary file was created which displays a number of tables.
-The first table displays a table of statistics of the dataset as a whole, while the remaining four tables display statistics such as mean, min and max for each of the 4 variables when grouped together by class. [w]
+The first table displays a table of statistics of the dataset as a whole, while the remaining four tables display statistics such as mean, min and max for each of the 4 variables when grouped together by class. [[24]](#24)

-sys.stdout was used to ouput the print commands to the txt file. [q] (Note: I initially used f.write for this part of the program but I vouldnt get satisfactory reults to output the tables to the txt file, so from research of how to write a table to a file using print I discovered sys.stout)
+sys.stdout was used to ouput the print commands to the txt file. [[18]](#18) (Note: I initially used f.write for this part of the program but I vouldnt get satisfactory reults to output the tables to the txt file, so from research of how to write a table to a file using print I discovered sys.stout)

 ```
     f = open('summary.txt', 'w')